logo

 Sandy Springs Alerts

 When an emergency happens, every second counts.
 Sandy Springs Alerts is an opt-in notification system.
-You choose the types of alerts you wish to receive - Emergency Notifications related to weather, power outages, safety issues, and traffic notifications or simply emergency alerts.
+You choose the types of alerts you wish to receive—emergency notifications related to weather, power outages, safety issues, traffic, or simply emergency alerts.

 VoIP and 9-1-1